paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (2) The proceeds deposited into the special account of a military department pursuant to paragraph (1) shall be available to the Secretary of that military department, without further appropriation, for the maintenance, protection, alteration, repair, improvement, or restoration of military housing on the military installation at which the housing leased pursuant to subsection (a) is located.

+<a id="section-2839"></a>
+## § 2839.
+Repealed.
+Pub.
+L. 119–60, div.
+B, title XXVIII, § 2826(d), Dec.
+18, 2025, 139 Stat.
+1310]

+### Statutory Notes

+Section, added Pub.
+L. 118–159, div.
+B, title XXVIII, § 2823(a), Dec.
+23, 2024, 138 Stat.
+2255, related to application of certain authorities and standards to historic military housing and associated historic properties of the Department of the Army.

 <a id="section-2851"></a>
 ## § 2851.
 Supervision of military construction projects
-**(a) Supervision of Military Department Projects.—** Each contract entered into by the United States in connection with a military construction project or a military family housing project shall be carried out under the direction and supervision of the Secretary of the Army (acting through the Chief of Engineers), the Secretary of the Navy (acting through the Commander of the Naval Facilities Engineering Command), or such other department or Government agency as the Secretary of Defense approves to assure the most efficient, expeditious, and cost-effective completion of the project.
+**(a) Supervision of Military Department Projects.—** Each contract entered into by the United States in connection with a military construction project or a military family housing project shall be carried out under the direction and supervision of a Secretary of a military department or Government agency (as approved by the Secretary of Defense) to assure the most efficient, expeditious, and cost-effective completion of the project.

 **(b) Supervision of Defense Agency Projects.—** A military construction project for an activity or agency of the Department of Defense (other than a military department) financed from appropriations for military functions of the Department of Defense shall be accomplished by or through a military department designated by the Secretary of Defense.